 Molly Addiction Treatment

 Medical detox offers the safest and most effective means of withdrawal.
-It provides a stable and safe environment where molly can process out of the body while helping the individual reach a physical and psychological level of stability before continuing on in treatment.
+It provides a stable and secure environment where molly can process out of the body while helping the individual reach a physical and psychological level of stability before continuing treatment.

-Withdrawal from molly is not typically considered to be physically life-threatening as withdrawal from other drugs and alcohol may be.
+Withdrawal from molly is not typically considered as physically life-threatening as withdrawal from other drugs and alcohol may be.
 However, this is not to say that the side effects may not be intense and significant.
-Anxiety, insomnia, and depression can be particularly difficult, and a medical detox program can help to manage these symptoms of ecstasy withdrawal.
+Anxiety, insomnia, and depression can be tricky, and a medical detox program can help manage these ecstasy withdrawal symptoms.

 In a medical detox program, individuals are admitted to a specialized facility that provides medical and mental healthcare and supervision 24 hours a day, seven days a week.
 The environment is calm and secure, and individuals are encouraged and supported around the clock.
 Relapse and cravings can be minimized through supportive care and therapeutic methods.

-Currently, there are no specific medications approved to treat molly dependence or withdrawal.
-However, different pharmacological tools may be helpful in managing specific symptoms.
-For instance, sleep aids may help to combat insomnia, and this can be essential as a healthy amount of sleep enhances healing.
-In a similar fashion, antidepressant medications may help to replenish serotonin and/or dopamine levels in order to manage depression and anxiety.
+Currently, no specific medications are approved to treat molly dependence or withdrawal.
+However, different pharmacological tools may help manage specific symptoms.
+For instance, sleep aids may help combat insomnia, which can be essential as a healthy amount of sleep enhances healing.
+Similarly, antidepressant medications may help to replenish serotonin and dopamine levels to manage depression and anxiety.

 Individuals who have abused ecstasy on a long-term basis often suffer from lost appetite, malnutrition, and even possible weight loss or anorexia.
-Nutritional deficits can be rectified via regular, healthy, and balanced meals that are provided in a professional detox program.
+Nutritional deficits can be rectified via regular, healthy, and balanced meals in a professional detox program.

-Dehydration can be a result of ecstasy abuse, and this can be addressed with increased fluids during detox.
-When a person is well-rested and nutritionally balanced, they are more able to think clearly and make better decisions; thus, they are better equipped to avoid relapse.
+Dehydration can result from ecstasy abuse, which can be addressed with increased fluids during detox.
+When a person is well-rested and nutritionally balanced, they can think clearly and make better decisions; thus, they are better equipped to avoid relapse.

 Medical detox programs generally last 5-7 days.
 While they are an essential component of recovery, further treatment is needed.
 Ideally, clients progress directly from medical detox into a comprehensive addiction treatment program.

-How long does Molly last in the human body and what are the after-effects of using Molly are questions that many misusers of the drug may have.
+How long does Molly last in the human body, and what are the after-effects of using Molly are questions that many misusers may have.
 If you feel that you may have developed a substance use disorder involving Molly/Ecstasy/MMDA, help is available.
 Contact We Level Up to learn more about addiction treatment today.